WorldWideTelescope/pywwt/docs/qt.rst

 To use the Qt viewer from an IPython session, do::

-    In [1]: from pywwt.qt_widget import WWTQtClient
+    In [1]: from pywwt.qt import WWTQtClient

     In [2]: %gui qt

     In [3]: wwt = WWTQtClient()

-Note that the order is important - for now :class:`pywwt.qt_widget.WWTQtClient` has to be imported before ``%gui qt`` is run.
+Note that the order is important - for now :class:`pywwt.qt.WWTQtClient` has to be imported before ``%gui qt`` is run.
 Once the WorldWide Telescope viewer is visible, you can start to interact with the ``wwt`` object in the next cell of the notebook.
 You can find out more about interacting with this object in :doc:`settings` and :doc:`annotations`.

-.. note:: The :class:`pywwt.qt_widget.WWTQtClient` class is not the Qt widget itself but
+.. note:: The :class:`pywwt.qt.WWTQtClient` class is not the Qt widget itself but
           an object that opens the widget and allows you to control the WWT settings.
 If you need access to the underlying widget, see the `Embedding`_ section.